 About

 Morgan is compelled to create music as a conductor.
-His training has included auditing masterclasses with Paavo Järvi and has conducted at workshops such as the International Conducting Institute (Zlín, Czech Republic) and the European American Musical Alliance (Paris, France).
+His training has included attending masterclasses headed by Paavo Järvi (Pärnu, Estonia) and Donald Schleicher (Boston, USA) and has conducted at workshops such as the International Conducting Institute (Bohuslav Martinů Philharmonic, Zlín, Czech Republic) and the European American Musical Alliance (Paris, France).

-In 2020, Morgan received his B.A. from St. John’s College in Annapolis, Maryland.
+In 2020, Morgan received his B.A. in Liberal Arts from St. John’s College in Annapolis, Maryland.
 St. John’s engages all its students in a singular, rigorous course of Western philosophy, literature, music, mathematics, and science.
 While music is his path, the life of the mind is his raison d’etre.
-He sustains this life through his blog on aesthetics in culture.
+He sustains this life through occasional musings on his blog.